 The “one another” in that text implies that the people you are connected with are people you should pray for — not only them, but for sure them.
 Pray for them.
 And to do so is to please God.
 It is what he tells us to do: To do it pleases him.
 And that should just give us a warm, sweet, comforting sense that when we get on our knees and intercede for somebody, God is smiling upon us, because we are doing what he said to do.

-I would just encourage Nathan and all of us: Meditate long and pray through the prayers of Paul.
+I would just encourage Nathan and all of us: Meditate long on and pray through the prayers of Paul.
 The Philippians 1 example goes like this: “It is my prayer that your love may abound more and more, with knowledge and all discernment, so that you may approve what is excellent, and so be pure and blameless for the day of Christ” (Philippians 1:9–10).

-For me to hear the greatest man who ever existed, I think, short of Jesus, to have him ask for prayer this way is so life-giving, so warm.
+For me to hear the greatest man who ever existed, short of Jesus, to have him ask for prayer this way is so life-giving, so warm.
 It just makes me want to get on my knees and do that for somebody, because Paul, if he needed it — good night! — everybody we know needs prayer like that.

 What does incense before God do?
 Well, it just fills his room with pleasant fragrance.
 That is what it does.
-And what a beautiful image to get down on your knees with and say: I am right now going to light a sweet smelling lamp or candle and it is going to fill the room of heaven with a fragrance this afternoon or this morning that God is going to be pleased by.
+What a beautiful image to get down on your knees with and say: I am right now going to light a sweet smelling lamp or candle, and it is going to fill the room of heaven with a fragrance this afternoon or this morning that God is going to be pleased by.

 Seven Simple Prayer Tips

 That is the most important thing I could say, but that is not what Nathan asked for.
 He asked for tips.
 He asked for suggestions.
 So here they go.
 I am just going to bang away.
 And, really, these don’t have biblical authority, because these are just kind of growing out of Piper’s experience and that is what saints should do for each other.
 We should share what we have discovered.